ForgeRock/forgeops/docker/ds/ds-new/README.md

 the same trusted CA.

 As currently implemented, the pem keys are read from k8s secrets and copied to the PVC when the pod starts.
 If you backup the PVC using something like velero.io, the keys will be included in the file system backup.
 You must protect the backup carefully.

+## Custom Schema updates
+To provide a custom schema file, add your custom file to the config/schema directory prior to building your image.
+There is a sample file in there for guidance.

 ## Development